Annotation Configuration

 Type: Enum

 Defines how to handle field values when updating records.
-This property allows you to control whether a field should be included in the SET clause of an UPDATE statement and under what conditions it should be included.
+This property allows you to control whether a field should be included in the SET clause of an UPDATE statement and under what conditions.

-Refer to the insertStrategy property for more details about the FieldStrategy enum type.
+Refer to the insertStrategy property for more detailed information about the FieldStrategy enum type.

 Example Explanation